linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 07 Central banking.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: Central banking
+parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 11:03:25 PM
+formatter_model: claude-sonnet-4-5-20250929
+cli-tool: claude-code
+primary_tags:
+  - monetary policy tools
+  - central bank functions
+  - bank supervision
+secondary_tags:
+  - open market operations
+  - discount rate policy
+  - reserve requirements
+  - quantitative easing
+  - deposit insurance
+  - lender of last resort
+  - too big to fail
+  - Basel Accords
+  - CAMELS rating system
+  - central bank independence
 cssclasses: academia
-title: Central banking
-linter-yaml-title-alias: Central banking
 ---

 # Central banking

-# LEARNING OUTCOMES
+**LEARNING OUTCOMES**

 A modern society could not function efficiently without the services provided by a central bank.
 They not only improve the well-being of the banking sector but, through their oversight of the entire financial system, make life better for all of us.
-By the end of this chapter you should be able to: explain the conduct of monetary policy through the system of reserve requirements combined with open market operations and discount rate changes;
+By the end of this chapter you should be able to:

+- explain the conduct of monetary policy through the system of reserve requirements combined with open market operations and discount rate changes;
-make clear the ways in which monetary policy impacts various aspects of the nation's economy;
+- make clear the ways in which monetary policy impacts various aspects of the nation's economy;

-■ discuss the advantages and disadvantages of maintaining a central bank independent of political influence; describe the rationale and importance of deposit insurance, the lender of last resort function and the measures to control the banks judged too big to fail;
+- discuss the advantages and disadvantages of maintaining a central bank independent of political influence; describe the rationale and importance of deposit insurance, the lender of last resort function and the measures to control the banks judged too big to fail;

-explain the main regulatory variables that a central bank examines when judging a bank's safety and soundness (using the CAMELS system); explain the issues of bank liquidity and solvency risk, and describe the ways in which the regulators have tried to reduce these, including the Basel Accords;
+- explain the main regulatory variables that a central bank examines when judging a bank's safety and soundness (using the CAMELS system); explain the issues of bank liquidity and solvency risk, and describe the ways in which the regulators have tried to reduce these, including the Basel Accords;

-■ outline the central bank's role in the following:
+- outline the central bank's role in the following:

 - banker to the national government and management of national debt;
 - the issue of currency;